Volunteers

 Jeff Kaylin has sent us dozens and dozens of vintage magazine cover scans, using his double-sized scanner that can do a 1909 LADIES HOME JOURNAL cover in a single pass.
 Jeff doesn't limit his good works to just this: he runs the Mary E. Wilkins Freeman website, complete with digital texts and scanned graphics from her magazine appearances.
 In his spare time Jeff compiles the story contents from these issues and submits them to the FictionMags Index.

-Mariangela Buch has scanned more than a hundred vintage magazines and sent us the scans, sometimes in three parts because the old bedsheet covers are too big for most modern scanners.
+Mariangela Buch has scanned hundreds of vintage magazines and sent us the scans of their covers and interesting ads.
 Mariangela uses prints of vintage magazine covers as an embedded artwork on boxes and containers she hand-crafts and sells at art and antique fairs.
 Here's a picture showing a couple of them; click on it to go to a thumbnail page showing some more (and click on the thumbnail for larger views).
 Write her [ mmabuch1 at-sign aol.com ] to learn more.

 George Belden, who sells magazines on eBay as tripnavvy, has three times sent us a CD-ROM containing all the cover images of all of the magazines he has ever sold on eBay up to that date.
 The latest, received 26 January 2007, has Thousands and Thousands of them.
 Thank you, George!